-The acute enteric infection that has caused several outbreaks worldwide in the recent years is known as cholera, otherwise called as violent dysentery.
-It has widely affected those locations with less potable supply of water, or those with inaccessible basic needs, and most especially those crowded places with lack of sanitation and hygiene practices.
+The acute enteric infection that has caused several outbreaks worldwide in recent years is known as cholera, otherwise called as violent dysentery.
+It has widely affected those locations with a less potable supply of water, or those with inaccessible basic needs, and most especially those crowded places with lack of sanitation and hygiene practices.

-The initial clinical manifestations of an individual infected with cholera are:
+The initial clinical manifestations of an individual infected with cholera are

 - Acute colicky pain of the abdomen

 - Fever, which may or may not be present

 Later on, if not treated right away it could get worse to more profuse watery diarrhea (grayish-white or rice water colored stools), vomiting, and severe or violent leg cramps – leading to mild up to severe dehydration.

 Somewhat dry mucous membranes Pale, cool skin on arms & legs

 Cool truncal skin

 Restlessness, confusion, or irritability

 Dry, cracked mucous membranes Very poor skin turgor